Women’s March 2020: Are Black Women Still A Part Of The Conversation?

 MORE: Women’s March Did Not Cut Ties With Tamika Mallory.
 Here’s The Real Story

-According to the Independent Women’s Forum, the focus of this year’s march is reproductive rights, climate change and immigration.
+According to the Independent Women’s Forum, the focuses of this year’s march are reproductive rights, climate change and immigration.
 And while these concerns are important, they don’t particularly tap into the issues troubling Black women.

 IWF said that two major concerns for Black women are safety and income.
 “Criminal justice and policing reform and affordable healthcare top their issues of concern at 48 percent and 47 percent, respectively.
 Equal rights and equal pay come in a strong third place (42 percent) tied with hate crimes.
 Affordable housing and college costs round out the top five,” according to IWF.